nils-nilsen/masters-thesis-project/README.md

 - **Proximity-Based Voice Chat:** The script calculates the distance between two players and activates voice chat if they are within a specified proximity.
 If they move too far apart, the voice chat is automatically disabled.
 - **Multiplayer Initialization:** The script continuously checks if two players are present in the scene and only starts managing proximity once both players have joined.
 If a player leaves, the voice chat is deactivated, and the script resets to await two players again.
 - **Button Toggle Control:** When the players are close enough to each other, the script disables the manual voice chat toggle button, ensuring that the proximity rule takes precedence.
-Once they are far apart again, the button is re-enabled (Button is used for testing purposes).
+Once they are far from each other again, the button is re-enabled (Button is used for testing purposes).

 #### PlaySoundRPC